chaitanyasagar3/crudNewsApp/test-plans/sprint 4 test plan.md

 3. Requirements

-   Landing Page

-   • UX
-   • Add features to your landing page
-   • Requirement 1
-      – The landing page shall have a links (or tabs) to select the articles displayed
-      – There will be a “Home” link plus links for each category
-   • Requirement 2
-      – The “Home” link will display articles from the categories chosen in the settings page
-      – The articles will be shown is descending order with the most recent first
-   • Requirement 3
-      – Upon signing in, the landing page will display articles for the “Home” link
-   • Requirement 4
-      – The currently selected link (or tab) shall be highlighted.
-This is “Home” when first signed-in
-   • Requirement 5
-      – The list of articles will support pagination.
-You may choose the number of item displayed on each page.

-REST API Requirements
     • UX
         • Add searching to your signed-in landing page
         • Requirement 1
             – The landing page shall have a text box for entering search terms
         • Requirement 2
             – The search box will support use of AND, OR, and NOT – The search box will support use of parenthesis
         • Requirement 3
             – The search results will display in descending order starting with the most recent
         • Requirement 4
             – A meaningful message is displayed when are no results to show
     • API
         • Requirement 5
             – Add a new search endpoint
                 • GET
                 • /search/{search terms}
             – Status Code
                 • 200 – Articles have been returned
             – Returns the articles in descending order starting with the most recent

 4. Test Strategy